Overview

 Understanding Credits and Costs

 Your available credits are displayed in the top-right corner of your dashboard.
-View your plan's monthly credit allocation to see how many videos you can generate.

 Troubleshooting